Based on matches up to 31st March 2021

 It is not meaningful for a team to claim a world ranking if they have only played a small number of matches.
 As soon as a team has played eight International test matches over the rating period then they will have earned an official world ranking.
 If a team has played fewer than eight matches, they will still have a rating, but without a corresponding ranking.
 To have a ranking the team must have played at least 2 games against a rated team.

-The INF World Rankings were reviewed at the INF Board Meeting in June 2012, with David Kendix, Statistician, who was retained by the INF to develop the ranking methodology in 2007.
+The World Netball World Rankings were reviewed at the World Netball Board Meeting in June 2012, with David Kendix, Statistician, who was retained by World Netball to develop the ranking methodology in 2007.

 Following a detailed discussion the Board was satisfied that we have a robust and reliable rankings system that presents a true reflection of the quality and standing of the performances of international teams and that this system can be used with confidence for qualification purposes.